unstoppabledomains/dev-docs/reseller/reseller-pathways.md

 ## Step 3: Choose Your Integration Path

-There are several ways to integrate with Unstoppable's Reseller feature, which is detailed in the chart below.
+There are several ways to integrate with Unstoppable's Reseller feature, detailed in the chart below.
 Resellers are encouraged to integrate more than one pathway.

 | Pathway                    | Short Description                                                                                                    | Integration Guides                                            |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |